Skip to contents

 Example 1

-Assemble household income (hincp), housing tenure (ten), and state of residence from the ACS, plus natural gas consumption (btung), square footage (totsqft_en), and the main space heating equipment type (equipm) from the 2020 RECS, plus pseudo-assignment of county and tract from UrbanPop.
-Return nationwide household data for ACS respondents in year 2019.
+Assemble household income (hincp), housing tenure (ten), and state of residence from the ACS, plus natural gas consumption (btung), square footage (totsqft_en), and the main space heating equipment type (equipm) from the 2020 RECS, plus pseudo-assignment of county and tract (2010 geographic definitions).
+Return nationwide household microdata.

 my.data = assemble(